A plat form presentation for surface-links: Proofs of Theorems and

-\begin{remark} In Lemma~\ref{Lemma: Deformation to normal banded braid form}, each band belonging to $B_0$ in the subcylinder $D_i\times [-1,1]$ was chosen as in the left of Figure~\ref{Figure:remark-4}.
-However, we may choose as in the right.
-Then we have another braided surface in the proof of Theorem~\ref{Main theorem-A The existence of a plat form} the corresponding branch point changes the sign.
-(A branch point of a braided surface is \textit{positive} (or \textit{negative}) if the local monodromy is a conjugate of a standard generator (or its inverse), cf.~\cite{Kamada2002_book,Kamada2017_book})
+\begin{remark} In Lemma~\ref{Lemma: Deformation to normal banded braid form}, each subcylinder $U_i$ contains a part of a banded link as in the left of Figure~\ref{Figure:remark-4}.
+However, we may assume that for each $i$, the band in $U_i$ is either as in the left or as in the right of Figure~\ref{Figure:remark-4}.
+Then we have another braided surface in the proof of Theorem~\ref{Main theorem-A The existence of a plat form}, where the corresponding branch point changes the sign.
+(A branch point of a braided surface is \textit{positive} (or \textit{negative}) if the local monodromy is a conjugate of a standard generator (or its inverse), cf. \cite{Kamada2002_book, Kamada2017_book}).

 \end{remark}